 Updated May 15, 2023: We refreshed the article by simplifying purchase intent explanations and giving more examples of why companies should consider using it to improve sales performance.

-If there’s one critical aspect to the success of your digital strategy, it’s knowing your audience.
-The more you know about them, the better your targeting and engagement with that audience will be.
+Knowing your audience is critical to the success of your digital strategy.
+The more you know about your potential customers the better the results of your targeting and engagement efforts will be.

 What Is Purchase Intent (Buying Intent)?